nbalestra/alc-workshop/docs/module-4-ai-agent/module-4-lab-1.md

             ]
     ```

-8. We now need to update the previous file with the host name of the orders API.
+8. We now need to update the previous file with the host name of the orders API that the connector will invoke to ground the customer's prompt.

     {: .note}
     The API-Led workshop Anypoint environment already has a fully implemented version of the Order API which, among others, provides an endpoint to get all the orders given a customer ID.
 This implementation doesn't not connect to any backend and therefore you can pass the API any value as customerId.